 Hands-on computer applications covering integration of windows-based database, spreadsheet, word processing, and presentation software.
 Emphasis on problemsolving skills and office production situations.
 Critical thinking skills also emphasized.
-A grade of C or higher is required for this course to count toward graduation in a College of Professional Studies certificate or degree program.
 Prerequisite(s): OFFC 1112, 2209, and 2214 or successful completion of credit by exam.

 OFFC 2222 - Occupational Internship and/or Cooperative Education Experience (1-10-3) Students secure paid employment in supervised and approved work situations to further their occupational skills, technical competence, and attitudes in an area related to their specialty.
 This course will incorporate instruction for work ethics traits.
 A minimum of 150 hours of work experience is required in an individualized training program.
 Usually taken during advanced stages of program.
-A grade of C or higher is required for this course to count toward graduation in a College of Professional Studies certificate or degree program.
+A grade of C or higher is required for this course to count toward graduation in a School of Technology certificate or degree program.